Orcomp/DemoWebsite/documentation/webversion/webversion.md

 Workspaces
 -----------

 Workspaces created with the desktop version can be shared with the Web version (and vice versa).
+To find out more please read the ["Sharing Workspaces"](http://www.resourcegantt.com/documentation/sharingworkspaces/) page.

 The web version can open a workspace directly by appending the workspace name to the URL